rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

-Title: How to Reset Your Sleep Schedule, Seriously
+Author: Randall Degges
 Date: 2010-09-05 06:44
-Author: Randall Degges
+Slug: how-to-reset-your-sleep-schedule-seriously
 Tags: life
+Title: How to Reset Your Sleep Schedule, Seriously

 Every now and then on [Hacker News][], I see a new discussion about resetting